Gabriele Ferrarini

-Gabriele Ferrarini (born 9 April 2000) is an Italian professional footballer who plays as a right-back for club Rimini.
+Gabriele Ferrarini (born 9 April 2000) is an Italian professional footballer who plays as a right-back for Serie C club AlbinoLeffe.

 Club career

 Fiorentina

 He is a product of Fiorentina youth teams and started playing for their Under-19 squad in the 2017–18 season.

 For the last three games of the 2018–19 Serie A season, he was called up to the senior squad but remained on the bench.

 Loan to Pistoiese

 On 29 August 2019 he joined Serie C club Pistoiese on a season-long loan.

 He made his professional Serie C debut for Pistoiese on 1 September 2019 in a game against Pergolettese.
 He started the game and played the whole match.
 He scored his first professional goal on 21 September 2019 in a 1–1 draw with Como.

 Loan to Venezia

 On 25 August 2020, he became a new Venezia player.

 Loan to Perugia

 On 20 August 2021, he joined Perugia on loan.